Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 - Technical documentation on the development environment, compilation, and execution
 - Official instructions for each exercise

-> 📌 **Note:** For detailed technical information, refer to the [SC_README.md](./Scientific-Programming/SP_README.md) file inside the `Scientific-Programming/` folder, which describes the structure and organization of the course materials.
+> 📌 **Note:** For detailed technical information, refer to the [`SC_README.md`](./Scientific-Programming/SP_README.md) file inside the `Scientific-Programming/` folder, which describes the structure and content of the course materials.

 ---

 ## ℹ️ Additional Note

-The other foundation courses listed above were not part of my assigned academic pathway, therefore this repository does not include any materials or documentation.
+The other foundation courses listed above were not part of my assigned academic path, therefore this repository does not include any materials or documentation.

 ---